 Verify A Layer's Query

-Besides the last layer, each layer verification of a query happens by simply decommiting a layer's queries.
+Besides the last layer, each layer verification of a query happens by:

 To verify the last layer's query, as the last layer polynomial is received in clear, simply evaluate it at the queried point 1/fri_layer_query.x_inv_value and check that it matches the expected evaluation fri_layer_query.y_value.

-Each reduction will produce queries to the next layer, which will expect specific evaluations.
+Each query verification (except on the last layer) will produce queries for the next layer, which will expect specific evaluations.

 The next queries are derived as: